-GMAb offers monoclonal antibody development to support custom anti-idiotypic antibody campaigns.
-We approach monoclonal antibody development by immunizing mice or rats with the therapeutic, or purified antibody (or Fab fragment), and screening against the antigen IgG and an irrelevant IgG as a control.
-Antibodies with the correct specificity, known as anti-idiotypic antibodies (anti-ID), are expanded.
-Specificity to the variable region is confirmed using the ligand recognized by the antigen antibody.
+GMAb offers monoclonal and polyclonal antibody development to support custom anti-idiotypic antibody campaigns.
+We approach monoclonal antibody development by immunizing mice or rats with the therapeutic molecule like a whole antibody, Fab, scFv, or VHH. and screening against the therapeutic and an appropriate irrelevant IgG or framework control.
+Antibodies with specificity to the therapeutic’s unique variable region, known as anti-idiotypic antibodies (anti-ID), are expanded.
+Neutralizing ability can be assessed by determining if the antibody can block the therapeutic molecule from binding its target ligand.
 Knowing the purpose and final assay goals will assist in identifying hybridoma screening strategies.
 Immunogenicity assays, including PD assays, PK assays, and ADA assays are common applications.

 Types of anti-idiotypic antibodies

 - TYPE I: Antibody detects free antibody drug.
 Antibodies used in a neutralizing assay (nAb Assay)